Ph.D. Biopsychology, The University of Illinois at Chicago, 2000.

 Selected Articles, Papers and Book Reviews

-Struthers, William M. (in press) Comic Books, Mock Trials and Zombies: Engaging Integrative Biopsychology Themes in the Classroom.
-Journal of Psychology and Theology.
+Struthers, William M. (2014) Comic Books, Mock Trials and Zombies: Engaging Integrative Biopsychology Themes in the Classroom.
+Journal of Psychology and Theology, 42(2) 188-199.

-Struthers, William M.; Hagan, Tim; Mulhauser, Kyle; and Schuchardt, Read. (in press) The Use of Brain Images When Evaluating Religious and Non-Religious Media Reports.
+Struthers, William M.; Hagan, Tim; Mulhauser, Kyle; and Schuchardt, Read.
+(2014) The Use of Brain Images When Evaluating Religious and Non-Religious Media Reports.
 American Journal of Bioethics: Neuroscience, 5(3), pg 48-49

-The Physical Nature of Christian Life: Neuroscience, Psychology, & the Church, by Warren S. Brown and Brad D. Strawn; Cambridge University Press, Reviewd by Struthers, William M. Christian Scholar’s Review, (in press).
+The Physical Nature of Christian Life: Neuroscience, Psychology, & the Church, by Warren S. Brown and Brad D. Strawn; Cambridge University Press, Reviewed by Struthers, William M. (2013) Christian Scholar’s Review, 43(1), 92-94.

 Kipp, Mike; Kipp, Mike A. Jr. and Struthers, William M. (2013) Nasolacrimal Duct Obstruction and Anisometropic Amblyopia.
 Journal of the American Association of Pediatric Ophthamology and Strabisums.
-Vol 17(1), e6.
+Vol 17(3): 235-8.